Russian Blue Cat Health Issues & Prevention

 Russian Blues are predisposed to several health conditions including bladder stones, obesity, anxiety.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 7-15 lbs and lifespan of 15-20 yrs, the Russian Blue requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-15 lbs and lifespan of 15-20 yrs, the Russian Blue has specific care needs shaped by its genetics and build.
 For those considering the Russian Blue, the breed's combination of moderate shedding, moderate activity level, and known health predispositions forms the essential baseline for informed ownership.

 Genetic Screening